daneroo/im-ted1k/README.md

 - _2019-08-21 euler died, move to darwin: go modules, pinned base image to python2.7.15 and use php7_
 - _2018-04-04 Moved to go (vgo) based capture_
 - _2016-09-17 Adjusted monitoring and docker-compose v2_
 - _2016-03-12 Moving back to x86 (euler, old cantor/goedel)_
 - _We lost data from ( 2016-02-14 21:24:21 , 2016-03-12 06:35:35 ]_

 ## TODO

+- Remove dependencies on debian stretch/mysql5.7/php
 - Move to php7 (`feeds.php`)
 - Remove python or move to `python3`
 - Merge with `git@github.com:daneroo/go-ted1k.git` in `~/Code/Go/src/github.com/daneroo/go-ted1k`